Daniel908009/Multiplayer-Shooter-Game/README.md

 - the actual game
 - the map designer, which is used to create maps that can later be loaded and played in the game

-Live deployment:❗ Important: Live deployment is currently not available.
+Live deployment: !Important: Live deployment is currently not available.
 I wasn’t aware that my student status needed to be verified beforehand in order to use Hack Club’s Nest.
 I’ll apply now, but it’s unlikely I’ll get it deployed in time for the end of the Summer of Making.
 As a temporary fix, I recorded two videos showcasing this project.
 The Game video link: - [Game video](https://www.youtube.com/watch?v=t6db3MScNCg) The Map Designer video link: - [Map Designer video](https://www.youtube.com/watch?v=HJtbwzE4uG4)